 To aid the CRA in its enforcement activities related to transfer pricing, taxpayers are required to file form T106.
 Form T106 must be filed if the taxpayer enters into transactions with an aggregate value of C\$1 million or more during the taxation year with related parties.
-The information reported includes, inter alia, the identity(ies) of the counterparty(ies), the nature and quantum of the transactions, the transfer pricing method applied and the existence of contemporaneous documentation.
+The information reported includes, inter alia, the identity(ies) of the counterparty(ies), the nature and quantum of the transactions, the transfer pricing method applied, and the existence of contemporaneous documentation.
 These forms are to be filed by the tax filing deadline for the taxpayer with the Ottawa Technology Centre, Validation and Verification Division, Other Programs Unit.
 (They are not filed with the tax return.)
 There are also late filing, failure to file, and false statement or omission penalties that may apply with respect to form T106.
-In addition, Canada has also implemented "Country-by-Country Reporting" as contemplated by the OECD's work on BEPS, which creates additional reporting obligations for multinational enterprises with consolidated revenues in excess of €750 million.
+In addition, Canada has also implemented "Country-by-Country Reporting" (CbCR) as contemplated by the OECD's work on BEPS, which creates additional reporting obligations for multinational enterprises with consolidated revenues in excess of €750 million.
+The deadline for filing a CbCR in Canada is within 12 months after the end of the fiscal year.